bifeng/nlp_paper_colletion/notes/BERT Pre-training of Deep Bidirectional Transformers for Language Understanding.md

     only 15% of tokens are predicted in each batch, which suggests that more pre-training steps maybe required for the model to converge.

++ Task 2: next sentence prediction

-+ a “next sentence prediction” task that jointly pre-trains text-pair representations.
+  a “next sentence prediction” task that jointly pre-trains text-pair representations.

 ### architecture